lakshayarora7/python-selenium-recurring-voter-in-online-contest-with-30-minutes-cooldown-period/README.md

 <b>PURPOSE</b>: Script to cast vote for a participant in a Cute Baby contest on www.cutebaby.in, every 30 minutes using Python and Selenium.

 <b>SITUATION</b>: A friend of ours had a distant relative, who had entered their baby in a contest on www.cutebaby.in.
-Our friend was trying to register as many votes from his side.
-To register a vote, he went to the URL of the participant baby, clicked on 2 buttons (occuring over a span of 1-2 minutes timed dialog boxres) before finally clicking on the actual VOTE button.
+Our friend was trying to register as many votes from his side for the baby.
+To register a vote, he went to the URL of the participant baby, clicked on 2 buttons (occurring over a span of 1-2 minutes timed dialog boxes) before finally clicking on the actual VOTE button.
 Also, once a vote had been recorded, he could vote after a period of 30 minutes.
 We automated this for him using this script.

 <b>AUTHORS</b>: Nalini Aggarwal & Lakshay Arora